vistadataproject/vistadataproject.github.io/artifacts/cprsRPCBreakdown/metaInMongoScope.md

 __VISTA Only__: 5

-This list doesn't include the _connect_, _BYE_ and _XUS AV CODE_ RPCs, all of which are partially processed in the _Router_.
+This list doesn't include _connect_ or _BYE_.
 Note that some of the following may be revisited AND be partially or wholly handled in either the Router or VICS Server going forward.

 \# | Name | Why VISTA Only?
 --- | --- | ---